-Claire’s awards and distinctions include the SSHRC Doctoral Fellowship, the Byse Teaching Fellowship (Harvard Law School), the Julius B. Richmond Fellowship (Center on the Developing Child, Harvard University), and the Harvard University Certificate of Distinction in Teaching.
+Claire’s awards and distinctions include the SSHRC Doctoral Fellowship, the Byse Teaching Fellowship (Harvard Law School), the Julius B. Richmond Fellowship (Center on the Developing Child, Harvard University) and the Harvard University Certificate of Distinction in Teaching.

-“Case Comment: In the Matter of M (Children)” (2018) 7 R.F.L. (forthcoming).
+Claire Houston, “Case Comment: M (Children), Re” (2018) 7 R.F.L.
+(8th) 95.

-“Whatever Happened to the Child Maltreatment Revolution?”
+Claire Houston, “Whatever Happened to the Child Maltreatment Revolution?”
 (2017) 19 Geo.
 J. Gender & L. 1.

-“Article 12 of the Convention on the Rights of the Child and Children’s Participatory Rights in Canada” (2015) Department of Justice, Canada (with Nicholas Bala).
+Claire Houston & Nicholas Bala, Article 12 of the Convention on the Rights of the Child and Children’s Participatory Rights in Canada (Department of Justice, 2015).

-“How Feminist Theory Became (Criminal) Law: Tracing the Path to Mandatory Criminal Interventions in Domestic Violence Cases” (2014) 21 Mich.
+Claire Houston, “How Feminist Theory Became (Criminal) Law: Tracing the Path to Mandatory Criminal Interventions in Domestic Violence Cases” (2014) 21 Mich.
 J. Gender & L. 217 (excerpted in Nancy K.D.
 Lemon, Domestic Violence Law, 5th ed., 2018).

-“Case Comment: Manitoba (Director of Child & Family Services) v.
-C. (A.)” (2009) 65 R.F.L.
+Claire Houston, “Case Comment: Manitoba (Director of Child & Family Services) v C. (A.)” (2009) 65 R.F.L.
 397.